zzzprojects/EntityFramework-Plus/docs2/pages/documentations/query-filter.md

 #### Context Filter

-Since the QueryCacheManager is global, our library have some limitation with Filter by context (Global Filter doesn't have this issue since it apply the same logic to all query.)
+Since the QueryCacheManager is global, our library have some limitations with Filter by context (Global Filter doesn't have this issue since it apply the same logic to all query.)

  - LazyLoading only work with GlobalFilter
  - context.Set only work with GlobalFilter (You can use the method SetFiltered instead)